-UNEP & CCAC (2014) Low-GWP ALTERNATIVES IN COMMERCIAL REFRIGERATION: PROPANE, CO2 AND HFO CASE STUDIES, 30 (In one of the case studies, "it is projected that the carbon footprint of the store will be reduced by 85% relative to a baseline store.
+U.S. EPA (2002) Building owners save money, save the earth: REPLACE YOUR CFC AIR-CONDITIONING CHILLER, 7; and GEF (2009) CHILLER ENERGY EFFICIENCY PROJECT.
+UNEP & CCAC (2014) Low-GWP ALTERNATIVES IN COMMERCIAL REFRIGERATION: PROPANE, CO2 AND HFO CASE STUDIES, 30 (For example, in one of the case studies, "it is projected that the carbon footprint of the store will be reduced by 85% relative to a baseline store.
 Of the 85% reduction, 58% is attributable to reduced energy use while the remaining 27% is attributable to the direct emissions avoided by using propane as the refrigerant.").

-Consumer Goods Forum (2009) SUCCESS STORIES ABOUT HFC-FREE REFRIGERATION AND ENERGY EFFICIENCY: BARRIERS AND SOLUTIONS, 7.
+Consumer Goods Forum (2009) Success Stories About HFC-Free Refrigeration and Energy Efficiency: Barriers and Solutions, 7.

-Consumer Goods Forum (2009) SUCCESS STORIES ABOUT HFC-FREE REFRIGERATION AND ENERGY EFFICIENCY: BARRIERS AND SOLUTIONS, 7.
+Consumer Goods Forum (2009) Success Stories About HFC-Free Refrigeration and Energy Efficiency: Barriers and Solutions, 7.